chlondonvn/Linear-Regression-Model/README.md

   -id :a notation for a house

-  -date: Date house was sold
+  -date: date house was sold

-  -price: Price is prediction target
+  -price: price is prediction target

-  -bedrooms: Number of Bedrooms/House
+  -bedrooms: number of Bedrooms/House

-  -bathrooms: Number of bathrooms/bedrooms
+  -bathrooms: number of bathrooms/bedrooms

   -sqft_living: square footage of the home

   -sqft_lot: square footage of the lot

-  -floors :Total floors (levels) in house
+  -floors: total floors (levels) in house

-  -waterfront :House which has a view to a waterfront
+  -waterfront: house which has a view to a waterfront

-  -view: Has been viewed
+  -view: has been viewed

-  -condition :How good the condition is Overall
+  -condition: how good the condition is Overall

   -grade: overall grade given to the housing unit, based on King County grading system

-  -sqft_above :square footage of house apart from basement
+  -sqft_above: quare footage of house apart from basement

   -sqft_basement: square footage of the basement

-  -yr_built :Built Year
+  -yr_built: built Year

-  -yr_renovated :Year when house was renovated
+  -yr_renovated: year when house was renovated

-  -zipcode:zip code
+  -zipcode: zip code

-  -lat: Latitude coordinate
+  -lat: latitude coordinate

-  -long: Longitude coordinate
+  -long: longitude coordinate

-  -sqft_living15 :Living room area in 2015(implies-- some renovations) This might or might not have affected the lotsize area
+  -sqft_living15: living room area in 2015(implies-- some renovations) This might or might not have affected the lotsize area

-  -sqft_lot15 :lotSize area in 2015(implies-- some renovations)
+  -sqft_lot15: lotSize area in 2015(implies-- some renovations)

 ## Workflow: